aimhigherweb/iec_website/content/what-we-do/visual-field-testing.md

 Many ocular conditions such as [glaucoma](/what-we-do/glaucoma), retinal vein occlusion, optic neuropathy, brain tumours and stroke can lead to visual field defects.
 It is important to measure these defects to help the diagnosis of new conditions and monitor the progression of known eye conditions.
 Around 50% of the eye’s retinal nerves can be lost before a patient notices a visual field defect themselves – this highlights why early detection of these conditions with the help of a visual field analyser is essential.

-Our Adelaide practice is equipped with a Heidelberg Edge Perimeter, and at our Woodville practice we use the Medmont M700 Visual Field Analyser.
+Our Adelaide practice is equipped with a Heidelberg Edge Perimeter, and at our Henley Beach practice we use the Medmont M700 Visual Field Analyser.
 A visual field test is generally performed one eye at a time and takes approximately 5-10 minutes per eye, with you pressing a button whenever a spot of light appears in your peripheral vision.
 These tests get easier with practice, so don’t be surprised if you miss a few spots in your first run!

 The retinal photograph below shows a patient with advanced glaucoma in the left eye.
 The optic nerve is quite excavated due to significant nerve fibre loss.